SlimBN/carthagejs/README.md

 Getting started with Carthage is easy.

 1. Download and install the newest Node 6.x version from [nodejs.org](https://nodejs.org)
-2. Open tercarthagel, and type `npm install carthage -g`.
+2. In Terminal: type `npm install carthage -g`.
 (If you get an error, run `sudo npm install carthage -g` or fix permissions permanently by [following these directions](https://docs.npmjs.com/getting-started/fixing-npm-permissions)
-3. Using your tercarthagel, visit your projects folder.
+3. Again in Terminal, visit your projects folder.
 Perhaps with `cd ~`.
 4. Run `carthage new`.
 5. Follow the on screen instructions, enter your new project directory and type `carthage s`.